mtku223/Code-Louisville-Project/README.md

 This website is a prelimenary design for a company website.
 The company is local louisville t-shirt company that works with varius businesses locally and across the country.
 It was my goal to focus on design and functionality across all platforms.
 As well as create a website that has important resources for prospective clients.

+To visit the site, simply run index.html (I tried to get the website going using github pages but couldn't get it to work, you can see that there is a gh-pages branch).

 ## PROJECT REQUIREMENTS AND WHERE THEY CAN BE FOUND

 #### HTML FILES: